johannefranck/vae-latent-geometry/README.md

   </tr>
 </table>

-The numerical similarity should be more similar.
+The numerical similarity should be more similar...
+Therefore, we do geodesic ensemble approximations further.

 Geodesics: Ensemble (structure):
 * dir src/ (should be batched!)